Delta doesn’t buy many new planes. It sees more profit in acquiring used airframes and retrofitting newer systems and interiors.

 Seat – B+

 The cushion seemed hard (a mattress pad would be nice).
-In bed mode the space for the feet felt cramped like on Delta 767s.
+In bed mode the space for the feet felt cramped.
 The armrest by the window was annoying.
 It is small and cannot be raised and lowered.
-It was hard to get the perfect setting for lounging.
+It was hard to position the seat for the perfect setting for lounging.
+The A350 suite is clearly the best business-class seat Delta flies.
+It could command a premium over other delta flights with inferior seats; however, based on this one ride, I prefer seats like the Super Diamond and even an older but larger and more comfortable seat of Singapore Airlines’ 777-200.

 The Door – B

-It is nice but not a game changer for privacy since everyone walking down the aisle can see inside the suite.
+It is nice but not a game changer for privacy since anyone over the age of 10 who is walking down the aisle can see inside the suite.
+Seats that abut the aisle benefit the most from the door and wall it retracts into.

 Business class finally has some color.
 I found it refreshing and soothing.